They Drive Me Crazy! Bridging Generational Gaps in the Workplace

 * The use of this seal is not an endorsement by the HR Certification Institute of the quality of the program.
 It means that this program has met the HR Certification Institute’s criteria to be pre-approved for a recertification credit.

-$395 (includes instruction, seminar manual, lunch, certificate of completion, parking and refreshment breaks)
+$395 (includes instruction, seminar manual, certificate of completion and parking)

 All dates meet from 8:30 a.m.— 4:30 p.m.